 What Is A Ceanothus?

-Ceanothus, pronounced see-uh-now-thuhs, is a genus of flowering plants from North and Central America.
+Many Ceanothus species, pronounced see-uh-now-thuhs, are a genus of flowering native plants from North and Central America.
 Most species of these attractive evergreens or deciduous plants come from the west of the United States and many of them make great gardening subjects.

 There are between 50 and 60 species of ceanothus, and common names include California lilac, buckbrush, bluebossom, wild lilac, mountain lilac, and soapbush.